 Educational Video Production: The Process

-A key part of the pre-production is putting yourself in your audience’s shoes.
+A key part of the pre-production phase is putting yourself in your audience’s shoes.
+When planning a video project or educational video project, it’s important to consider key factors such as project scope, timeline, and content complexity to ensure the final product meets your educational objectives.
 You see, the closer you are to the subject matter, the harder it is to distance yourself from being “the expert” and teaching in a way that is relatable and understandable.

 Let’s say you are an expert in search engine optimization (SEO).
 Teaching someone not to keyword stuff won’t help if they aren’t aware of what keywords are in the first place.
 Identifying your audience’s existing knowledge of the subject matter (and, more importantly, what they don’t know) is crucial before you even start the video production process for your training videos.